 Why does it always have to be about the handsome, the beautiful or the indescribably cute?
 Fluffy kittens, clumsy bear cubs and dainty foals on shaky legs may all be wonderful to watch, but isn't our world significantly more colourful, diverse and ... unusual?
 Isn't there more to life than big, beautiful eyes and soft, silky fur?

-Closer to home, the dusty attics of old farm buildings in t is time to celebrate the less attractive members of the animal kingdom!
+t is time to celebrate the less attractive members of the animal kingdom!
 After all, they often have the more interesting life stories, from tousled owl chicks and slimy beetle larvae to hairless wombat babies.
 At first glance, they may look like only a mother could love them - but they are fascinating creatures in their own right!